Choose the safest used car

 The guide's Safe Pick rating is only given to cars that provide the highest level of safety to their occupants, are fitted with electronic stability control and pose the lowest risk to other road users.

-The guide was developed by Monash University Accident Research Centre on behalf of the Vehicle Safety Research Group, which includes Transport for NSW, NRMA and other Australian and New Zealand transport agencies and motoring clubs.
+The guide was developed by Monash University Accident Research Centre on behalf of the Vehicle Safety Research Group, which includes Transport for NSW, the National Roads & Motorists' Association, plus other Australian and New Zealand transport agencies and motoring clubs.

 Choose the safest new models